-Setup guide for interwar cars
+Setup guide and operating manual for interwar cars

 For Grand Prix, Voiturette and Sports Cars (1920–1939)